ICPRplshelp/UofT-Timetable-Manager/README.md

 - exclusion
 - prerequsite
 - deliveryInstructions
 - session: identifies the year when the course is offered.
 For example, 20229, which is F/W 2022-2023.
 20235 is Summer 2023.
-Note that S courses are not given its own code.
+Note that S courses are not given its own code, even though, in some course, Quercus pages, individual winter session numbers are given anyway.
 - section: F/S/Y. better just to call this variable FSY.